webplatform/docs/tutorials/css_transforms/index.md

-produce static visual effects, but can be easily combined with CSS [[tutorials/css_transitions|transitions]] and [[tutorials/css_animations|keyframe animations]] to produce vibrant interfaces.
+produce static visual effects, but can be easily combined with CSS [[tutorials/css_transitions|transitions]] and [[tutorials/css_animations|keyframe animations]] to produce vibrant animated interfaces.
 This tutorial first introduces two-dimensional transforms, then shows you how to extend transforms into three-dimensional space.
 It ends with step-by-step instructions to spin a cube.
 }}